matheus-lagreca/book-registration-system/README.md

 ## Books
 - [x] Search books on api
 - [x] Register a book from api search
-- [x] Show book covers
+- [x] Show book covers while searching on api
 - [ ] Save book covers
 - [ ] Edit a book only if registered by the same user
 - [ ] Delete a book only if registered by the same user

 ## Sockets
-- [ ] Update page when a new book is registered
+- [x] Update page when a new book is registered
 - [ ] Update page when a book is edited
 - [ ] Update page when a book is delete